igrishaev/pg2/README.md

 [transaction-iso]: https://www.postgresql.org/docs/current/transaction-iso.html

-This document doens't describe the difference between isolation levels.
+This document doesn't describe the difference between isolation levels.
 Please refer to the [official documentation][transaction-iso] for more information.

 ## Connection state